 Xstract has considered a number of valuation methodologies to assess the market value of AQR's mineral assets.
 In this regard, we note that the Walford Creek Project, Whitewash and Ben Hur Projects (have JORC compliant resources) have been assessed based on the comparable transactions, company multiples, and the yardstick approach.
 The Isa and Forsayth Projects (early stage exploration projects) valuation assessment had been based on the geoscientific rating approach with support from transaction multiples.
 A brief outline of the approaches adopted is set out below:

-- The transaction multiples approach involves comparing the transaction value of similar mineral properties transacted in the open market to AQR's projects.
-Xstract identified 36 transactions27 with similar levels of development and in similar political and geological setting. - The listed comparable company approach involves comparing the enterprise value of 26 identified companies with flagship projects similar to AQR's projects.
+The transaction multiples approach involves comparing the transaction value of similar mineral properties transacted in the open market to AQR's projects.
+Xstract identified 36 transactions with similar levels of development and in similar political and geological setting.